Diamoon18/image-pro/README.md

 	 break;
 ```
-10. Hard light mode - !divide by 255! and multiply if the value is not larger than 255.( 11.Soft light by anology, but another formula and sign in if statement)
+10. Overlay mode - !divide by 255! and multiply if the value is not larger than 255.\
+(11. Hard light and 12.Soft light by anology, but another formula and sign in if statement)
 ```java
 case "overlay":
 	if (red1 / 255 < 0.5) {